International Paper

 161. Commitment to address occupational health and safety?

 The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1) and the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
 As the requirements of these certifications do not fully meet the SPOTT indicator criteria partial points have been awarded on the basis of the company's FSC/PEFC CoC certification.
-The company also commits to addressing occupational health and safety in its reporting.
+The company also commits to addressing occupational health and safety.
 However, it does not refer to the ILO Code of Practice on Safety and Health in Forestry Work.

 -